Cooking Gorgeous

 Turn the dough into a ball and then roll it between two sheets of baking paper, about 3 mm (⅛") thick.
 Place on a flat tray and leave to rest in the fridge for at least an hour.

 Take the dough out of the fridge, remove the baking paper and cut out 10 rounds of pastry using a small knife.
-You can also use a round or fluted cookie cutter.
+A round or fluted cookie cutter works well here.

 Bake the Tartlet Shells

-Preheat your oven to 170° C (340° F) and place the muffin pan in the freezer in the meantime.
+Preheat your oven to 170° C (340° F) and place the tart tins in the freezer in the meantime.

-the tartlet dough is covered with cling film and filled with chickpeas
+A tartlet shell lined with cling film and filled with chickpeas for blind baking.

-the tartlet shell is ready for blind baking
+A lined tartlet shell ready for blind baking.

-Leave them to cool down completely before adding the filling.
+Leave them to cool completely before you fill them.
+Make the ganache in the meantime.

 Prepare the Chocolate Ganache